How Long Should It Take To Fall Asleep? Exploring Insomnia

 Sleep disruptions can seriously impact your mental health

-There are several strategies that you can implement in order to help you overcome sleep disorders and avoid their often-challenging impacts.
+There are several strategies that you can implement in order to help you overcome sleep disorders and manage their often-challenging impacts.
+These strategies can range from fixing poor sleep hygiene to managing stress.
 Depending on your specific challenges, some of the following techniques may work better than others.

 Lifestyle changes